rpalovics/Alpenglow/sip/src/models/factor/header.rst

-Models.factor
+Factor models
 -------------

-This is the models/factor header file.
+This module contains the matrix factorization based models.